 5. Do Not Sign a Release for Your Medical Records

 Following an accident, insurance adjusters often want to get access to the victim’s medical records.
 Certainly, the insurance company will have the right to review relevant records.
 However, insurance adjusters are known to make overly broad requests, seeking access to your entire medical history.
 The reason they do this is that they want to see if they can dig through your medical record in order to find any reason to deny certain treatment as a ‘pre-existing’ condition.
 Do not sign a release for your medical records without first having the specific request reviewing by an attorney in Seattle, WA.

 6. Work Through a Washington Car Accident Attorney

 The best thing you can do to protect your legal rights and financial interests is to work with the insurance company through your legal representative.
 The insurance company is staffed by trained professionals; you need a top-quality legal professional working on your behalf as well.
 Your Washington car accident lawyer will be able to ensure that your car accident injury claim is being handled fairly by the insurance company.

 Contact Our Attorneys in Seattle, WA

-At Khan Law Firm, PLLC, our Washington personal injury lawyers have extensive experience handling car accident claims.
+At Khan Injury Law, PLLC, our Seattle personal injury lawyers have extensive experience handling car accident claims.
 We have the skills and experience needed to hold the big insurance companies accountable.
 Before you speak to an insurance adjuster, please consult with our legal team.